SRI-International/QC-App-Oriented-Benchmarks/README.md

 the key and value pair are also string values.

-In general, the arguments one can supply for a given algorithm are defined by the associated `run` method are described when running
+In general, the arguments one can supply for a given algorithm are defined by the associated `run` method are described when executing the runner with only the algorithm argument:

 ```
 python _common/qiskit/benchmark_runner ALGORITHM_NAME -h